Churchill Special School SEND Information Report

 - Preparation for transition from KS3 into KS4 takes place during the summer term through liaison with parents and teaching staff.
 The new timetable at the Academy begins at the end of the summer term in July when pupils transferring between Key Stages have 2 weeks to get to know their new teachers and timetables before September.
 This gives Churchill staff the opportunity to sort any issues that may arise in a timely fashion.

 - Before leaving Churchill pupils and parents will be involved in activities to promote preparation for adulthood, employment and independent living.
-We have a functional bedsit in our KS5 area which will enhance our ability to offer relevant and useful life skills, in a practical way, to older pupils such as preparing simple meals, keeping the food preparation area clean and organised, doing laundry and bed making.
+We have a functional flat in our KS5 area which will enhance our ability to offer relevant and useful life skills, in a practical way, to older pupils such as preparing simple meals, keeping the food preparation area clean and organised, doing laundry and bed making.

 How can I raise concerns and be involved in supporting my child?